-Mr. Spivey has been the Senior Vice President, Chief Financial Officer of First Student, Inc. since January 2015.
-Previously, he was the Senior Vice President of Finance of CHEP Global Pallets from 2013 to 2014 and the Senior Vice President, Chief Financial Officer of CHEP Americas from 2008 to 2013.
+Mr. Spivey is retired from First Student, Inc., where he served as the Senior Vice President, Chief Financial Officer from January 2015 to October 2022.
+Mr. Spivey also served as the Senior Vice President of Finance of CHEP Global Pallets from 2013 to 2014 and as Senior Vice President, Chief Financial Officer of CHEP Americas from 2008 to 2013.
 Mr. Spivey has extensive experience in financial operations across multiple industries ranging from transportation and logistics to telecommunications and packaged goods.
 Mr. Spivey contributes private sector strategic financial leadership and diversity of perspective to the Board.